Fish, Fisheries & Aquatic Biodiversity Worldwide

 What is it?
-Fish and Fisheries Worldwide is a bibliographic database with coverage of fish including ichthyology, fisheries, and related aspects of aquaculture.
+Fish, Fisheries & Aquatic Biodiversity Worldwide is a bibliographic database with coverage of fish including ichthyology, fisheries, and related aspects of aquaculture.
 Major topics include culture and propagation, limnology and oceanography, genetics and behavior, natural history, parasites, diseases, habitat management, fish processing/marketing, general research, and fisheries management.
 Updated quarterly, with more than 13,500 records added per year.

 Why use it?
 Scholarly articles and government documents about fisheries